Michael Govan

 MG

-Unfortunately, this is a boring story of logistics and time and place of how things happen, but the ideas are more important.
-If you travel a lot and you see how different things are in different places, you see the world as a complicated big place.
+Unfortunately, this is a boring story of logistics and time and place—of how things happen—but the ideas are more important.
+If you travel a lot and see how different things are in different places, you see the world as a big, complicated place.
 I mean, Krens had that.
 He felt comfortable in odd corners of the world.
-One of my first projects there was to work on this exhibition of Russian avant-garde art with 12 curators: four Russians, four Germans, four Americans.
+One of my first projects was working on an exhibition of Russian avant-garde art with twelve curators: four Russians, four Germans, four Americans.
 You can imagine how politically and aesthetically fraught that curatorial group was as a committee trying to organize an exhibition.

 EO